DBecker7/DB7_TeachingApps/README.md

     - <a href="https://github.com/DBecker7/DB7_TeachingApps#qqdistrfitting">QQDistrFittting</a>: QQ Plots to test distributional assumptions.
     - <a href="https://github.com/DBecker7/DB7_TeachingApps#scattercorr">ScatterCorr</a>: Scatterplots with a fixed correlation.
     - <a href="https://github.com/DBecker7/DB7_TeachingApps#influentialpoint">InfluentialPoint</a>: Move around a point to see it's affect on the line.
+    - <a href="https://github.com/DBecker7/DB7_TeachingApps#serialcorrelation">SerialCorrelation</a>: Demonstrate autocorrelation and the runs test.
     - <a href="https://github.com/DBecker7/DB7_TeachingApps#meanlessmeansleft">MeanLessMeansLeft</a>: Generate distribution with fixed mean and median.
     - <a href="https://github.com/DBecker7/DB7_TeachingApps#denshist">DensHist</a>: Compare density plots to histograms.
     - <a href="https://github.com/DBecker7/DB7_TeachingApps#measurespread">MeasureSpread</a>: Fixed IQR and SD.